 Ethel C. Sheridan becomes the first woman to earn an M.S. in Occupational Information and Guidance.

-Margaret Kramer and Martha S. Richard become the first women to receive M.S. degrees in agricultural chemistry.
+Margaret Kramer and Martha S. Richmond become the first women to receive M.S. degrees in agricultural chemistry.

 Myrtha M. Wilson becomes the first woman to earn an M.S. degree in animal ecology.